wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

 the type can be number, string, or boolean.

 inside the "hollow" or "dynamic hollow" tag, there is a `<innercode>` tag, inner io will be specified for interacting with the "parent block".

+These blocks can also directly interact with their inner code using input/outputs defined within the hollow tag. this will act similarly to normal io, styling etc, but will be used to connect the inner code to the outer block. to specify the connection, the outer block wll have an id of `-1` in the innercode

 ### code

-if this block is a custom block, then the code tag is required, it's contents will be the same as an overall file's context, as in a set of wires, in that case the inner `globalinput` and `globaloutput` tags correspond *only* to the inputs and outputs of the block itself.
+if this block is a custom block, then the code tag is required, it's contents will be the same as an overall file's context, as in a set of wires, in that case the inner `globalinput` and `globaloutput` tags correspond *only* to the inputs and outputs of the block itself. in order to facilitate the creation of these global input/outputs there will be a `<innerio>` tag similarly to the io tag, except that side/justify will be ignored.

 ## block referencing